wonderfan/blockchain/code-insight/abi/golang.md

 A conversion changes the type of an expression to the type specified by the conversion.
 A conversion may appear literally in the source, or it may be implied by the context in which an expression appears.

 An explicit conversion is an expression of the form T(x) where T is a type and x is an expression that can be converted to type T. A labeled statement may be the target of a goto, break or continue statement.
 A type switch compares types rather than values.
 It is otherwise similar to an expression switch.
 It is marked by a special switch expression that has the form of a type assertion using the keyword type rather than an actual type.

+A "for" statement with a "range" clause iterates through all entries of an array, slice, string or map, or values received on a channel.
+For each entry it assigns iteration values to corresponding iteration variables if present and then executes the block.

+A "select" statement chooses which of a set of possible send or receive operations will proceed.
+It looks similar to a "switch" statement but with the cases all referring to communication operations.
+A "return" statement in a function F terminates the execution of F, and optionally provides one or more result values.
+Any functions deferred by F are executed before F returns to its caller.